Sparse Scheduled Diffusion Guidance for Inverse Problems: Experiments

-\textbf{Inverse Tasks and Settings.} We evaluate on a diverse set of linear and nonlinear inverse problems following the experimental protocol of Janati et al.~\cite{janati2025mixture}. \textit{Linear problems} include: (1) Super-resolution (SR) with upscaling factors of $\times4$ and $\times16$; (2) image inpainting with two mask configurations -- a $150 \times 150$ central box mask and a half-mask covering the right portion of the image; (3) Gaussian deblurring and motion deblurring, both using a $61 \times 61$ kernel following Chung et al.~\cite{chung2022diffusion}. \textit{Nonlinear problems} include: (1) JPEG dequantization at quality factor 2\%, implemented using the differentiable operator from Shin et al.~\cite{shin2017jpeg}; (2) Phase Retrieval with $\times2$ oversampling; (3) non-uniform deblurring using the operator from Tran et al.~\cite{tran2021explore}; and (4) High Dynamic Range (HDR) reconstruction following the setup in Mardani et al.~\cite{mardani2023variational}.
-All experiments use a noise level $\sigma_y = 0.05$ and are evaluated on these samples for each task.
+\textbf{Inverse Tasks and Settings.} Following the protocol of \citet{janati2025mixture}, we evaluate at noise level $\sigma_y = 0.05$ on the following tasks. \textit{Linear:} super-resolution ($\times4$, $\times16$); inpainting with a $150 \times 150$ central box mask and a right-half mask; Gaussian and motion deblurring with $61 \times 61$ kernels~\citep{chung2022diffusion}. \textit{Nonlinear:} JPEG dequantization at quality factor $2\%$ via the differentiable operator of \citet{shin2017jpeg}; phase retrieval with $\times2$ oversampling; non-uniform deblurring~\citep{tran2021explore}; and high dynamic range (HDR) reconstruction~\citep{mardani2023variational}.